uw-ictd/change-website/index.md

 layout: default
 ---

-<h2>About</h2>
+<h2>About</h2> Change is an inter-departmental collaboration at the
-Change is a cross-campus collaboration involving faculty and students from TASCHA (Technology and Social Change) at the iSchool, Global WACh and I-TECH (International Training and Education Center for Health) at the Department of Global Health, and ICTD (Information and Communication Technologies for Development) at CSE.
+University of Washington exploring how technology can improve the lives of traditionally underserved populations.

 <h2>Participate</h2>
 <a href="https://changemm.cs.washington.edu/mailman/listinfo/change">Join the mailing list</a><br/>